odygrd/quill/docs/log_tagging.rst

 These static tags are included as hashtag-style keywords within your log messages, making it easier to filter and categorize logs based on these predefined tags.

 To include tags in your log statements, use the `_TAGS` macros.
-You will also need to modify the `PatternFormatter` pattern to include the `%(tags)` placeholder for proper display of these tags.
+You will also need to include the `%(tags)` placeholder in :cpp:class:`PatternFormatterOptions` for proper display of these tags.

 .. code:: cpp